KevinKuchinski/PCR_strainer/README.md

 <b>The reference genomes</b>: PCR_strainer expects DNA sequences in FASTA format without spaces in the header.
 For single-stranded genomes, ensure all sequences represent the same sense (e.g. all coding strand).
 We recommend you filter your reference genomes to remove sequences containing degenerate nucleotides in target locations to limit false negatives; thermonucleotideBLAST does not expand degenerate nucleotide possibilities for the subject sequences.

-<b>The name of the output</b>: PCR_strainer generates two TSV files.
+<b>The name of the output</b>: PCR_strainer generates four TSV files.
 The output name will be appended to these file names (no spaces).
+Including a file path before the output name will write output files to that directory.

 # PCR_Strainer Reports
-PCR_strainer generates two report files.
-One provides metrics for the overall performance of each assay.
-The other provides metrics for the performance of individual oligonucleotides.
+PCR_strainer generates three report files and a table of raw results from TNTBLAST.

 ## assay_report
 The assay_report indicates how many reference sequences are impacted by nucleotide mismatches and gaps acrosss all oligos for each assay.
 Filter this table for rows with 0 in the <b>errors</b> columns for quick overview of assay inclusivity; this will quickly show what percentage are the provided reference sequences had no gaps or mismatches against the provided assays.